hopeshigh/testing_in_elixir/README.md

-# Fear of Testing
+# Testing in Elixir

 ## Description

-This repo is for a series of blog posts about conquering a fear of testing.
+This repo is for a series of blog posts about testing in Elixir.

 Testing in general is great, it is useful, and it helps you improve as a developer.